Type Systems

 The following code snippet shows some Haskell code with type declarations.

-f :: Int -> Stringf x = show x ++ " * 2 = " ++ show y where y = x * 2z :: Intz = 3s :: Strings = f(z) -- 3 * 2 = 6
+f :: Int -> Stringf x = show x ++ " * 2 = " ++ show y where y = x * 2z :: Intz = 3s :: Strings = f(z) -- 3 * 2 = 6A natural question would be to ask, what types can we declare variables

 to be of?
-We have looked at some basic types earlier, Int
+We have looked at some basic types earlier, Int,

-(which is an alias for [Char]
+String (which is an alias for [Char]),

-etc. There are many other types in Haskell’s Prelude,
+Double etc. There are many other types in Haskell’s Prelude,

 and later on we will see how we can create our own types.